-However, you are responsible to prepare all other reagents needed for running manual IHC or alternatively check with Adi if they have been recently made (within a week) or readily available in the histology core facility.
+However, you are responsible to prepare all other reagents needed for running manual IHC or alternatively check with Shreyas if they have been recently made (within a week) or readily available in the histology core facility.

 After you are done conducting IHC, it is your responsibility to clean up and wash all the glassware, hydration chamber/s, you may have used.
 Please include clean up time in your plan for the day when you run IHC in the Histology Core Facility.
 You can leave the deparaffinization and staining stations as it is.
-Also, you have to log your IHC run in a sheet that is kept on the autostainer.
+Also, you must log your IHC run in a sheet that is kept above the weighing machine.
 The following chemicals must be disposed as indicated in this SOP